← jordandalton.com

 }

-To make our application aware of this middleware we’ll need to add it to Laravel’s HTTP Kernel, particularly in the $middleware property which is where global middleware are defined (these are executed during every request to the application).
+To make our application aware of this middleware we'll need to add it to Laravel's HTTP Kernel, particularly in the $middleware property where global middleware are defined (these are executed during every request to the application):

 protected $middleware = [